zesty-co/terraform-kompass-compute/examples/all-in-one/README.md

 using Terraform.
 It includes the creation of ECR pull-through cache rules, IAM roles, SQS queues, and the deployment of the Kompass Compute Helm chart.

-Note: It is highly recommended to deploy `ecr` module only once per region.
+Note: It is recommended to deploy `ecr` module only once per region.
 ECR pull-through cache rules are regional resources, and creating them multiple times is not necessary and may lead to conflicts.